Harris: US dedication to collective NATO defense 'ironclad'

 “We take seriously, and are prepared to act on, the words we speak when we say, ‘An attack on one is an attack against all,'” Harris said during a news conference with Romanian President Klaus Iohannis.

-Harris also thanked Romania, a Balkan country of 19 million residents, for welcoming more than 84,000 displaced people from Ukraine as of earlier this week.
+Harris also thanked Romania, a Balkan country of 19 million residents, for welcoming tens of thousands of displaced people from Ukraine as of earlier this week.
 The Ukrainian refugee crisis is expected to only become more challenging in the days and weeks ahead, and Harris said the Romanian people have been “extraordinary in the generosity and the courage you have shown in this moment.”

 She warned that Russian President Vladimir Putin has shown "no signs of engaging in serious diplomacy" to end the war in Ukraine.
 And she reiterated that Americans should be prepared to endure higher gas prices as the U.S. and its allies punish Russia, a major global oil supplier, with economic sanctions for the invasion.